 Keep you informed about this great one-time investment that can save lives.

 If you have been having symptoms such as chest discomfort, pressure or pain, palpitations, shortness of breath, diaphoresis, fainting, and dizziness.
 You may likely ask yourself two questions: “Is it due to a heart disorder?”
 “Can the physician make an accurate diagnosis if my symptoms go away during my visit to a physician’s office?”
 The best answer is to check your 12-lead ECG right away when you have symptoms.
 Checking your 12-lead ECG right away can help find out if it is due to heart problems.
 If it is due to a heart disorder, an electrical system to the heart malfunctions and abnormalities may have been present and detectable via ECG check.
 The physician may not make an accurate diagnosis if your symptoms go away during your visit to a physician’s office.

 We are supported by many cardiologists.
 We help you understand your heart.

-Get a prescription from your doctor, and receive $5 off today with coupon code: ecg80asale. ($299-$5, you can record millions of high-quality 12-Lead ECGs at no extra cost.)
+Get a prescription from your doctor, you can record millions of high-quality 12-Lead ECGs at no extra cost.

 Buy the most affordable 12-lead Home ECG Monitor, monitor your heart anywhere anytime, check early signs of cardiac risk, and get at least 3 free cardiologist interpretation of your 12-lead ECG recordings.